Is Pasta Vegan? Do You Have to Say Goodbye to Your Favorite Carbs?

 • Egg noodles – primarily used in Asian cuisines and dishes

-Fortunately, many restaurants now disclose which of their menu items are vegan-friendly and whether they offer vegan options for traditional dishes.
+Fortunately, many restaurants now disclose which menu items are vegan-friendly and whether they offer vegan options for traditional dishes.
 When in doubt, always ask your server or their manager.
-If they aren’t sure, it’s best to enjoy your own pasta at home to ensure you eat nothing that isn’t within your dietary restrictions.
+If they aren’t sure, it’s best to enjoy your pasta at home to ensure you eat nothing that isn’t within your dietary restrictions.

 Don’t Forget About the Toppings and Sauces!